egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

 <br/>

-<span style='background-color:orange; font-size:20pt;'>Pre-requistie Before Getting into the body
+<span style='background-color:orange; font-size:20pt;'>Pre-requistie Before Getting into the Heart

   Befor we get into the heart of this paper, **There is a thing to point out.**